A Day That Changed Everything

 FAQ:

 Dr. B.R.
 Ambedkar led it, with help from allies like Surendranath Tipnis.
-He was the brain and heart. - What Is the Summary of Speech at Mahad by Ambedkar?
+He was the brain and heart. - What is the Summary of the speech at Mahad by Ambedkar?